magariou/intro-to-programming-july-2025/week-1-instructor/notes/advice.md

 > "The bad news is you are falling through space without a parachute.
 The good news is there is no ground" - CTR

+## How Many Tests Should You Write?

+Write enough tests that you and your team has confidence that the software works as expected.